 About

-My name is Steven Gann and I am a Hardware Validation Engineer at NVIDIA, where I work on developing and validating compute platforms for datacenter applications.
+My name is Steven Gann and I am a Test Engineer at Meta, where I work on bringup and support for datacenter hardware to meet the needs of one of the fastest growing tech companies on Earth.
 My expertise lies at the intersection of hardware and software, with a particular focus on embedded systems and hardware validation.
 With a background in Computer Engineering from Florida Atlantic University, I’ve spent my career pushing the boundaries of technology.
-At NVIDIA, I work with cutting-edge GPU families like Hopper and Blackwell, while my previous roles at Microchip Technology and Logus Microwave have given me extensive experience in embedded systems, memory, aerospace and military design principles, and RF technologies.
+At NVIDIA, I worked with cutting-edge GPU families like Hopper and Blackwell, while my previous roles at Microchip Technology and Logus Microwave have given me extensive experience in embedded systems, memory, aerospace and military design principles, and RF technologies.
 I’m passionate about developing innovative solutions that bridge the gap between hardware and software.
 My work spans from developing evaluation kits and demonstration platforms to implementing complex validation systems for high-performance computing platforms.

 When I’m not working on hardware validation or embedded systems, I enjoy contributing to open-source projects and exploring new technologies in the fields of AI, IoT, and real-time systems.
 My current personal projects involve a modular Digital Human system integrating a RAG I constructed to use an Obsidian vault as a knowledgebase, a highly bespoke modular synthesizer system, and cosplay.